vamsitadikonda/vamsitadikonda.github.io/content/jobs/WISoC/index.md

 url: 'https://www.bits-pilani.ac.in/pilani/computerscience/WebIntelligenceandSocialComputingLab'
 ---

-- Enhanced the existing language Identification Systems for multi-lingual sentences thereby Identifying places for code-switches.
+- Language Identification: Improved the F-Measure of the previous language Identification System by 17% for multi-lingual sentences thereby identifying places for code-switches.
-- Improved Sentiment Analysis for multi-lingual code-mixed sentences using SentiWordNets.
+- Sentiment Analysis: Generated and published SentiWordNet dictionaries for 13 different Indian languages and applied Sentiment Analysis for multi-lingual code-mixed sentences with SentiWordNets.
-- Worked on implementing NLP Tools like Parts Of Speech (POS) Tagger and Named Entity Recognizer(NER) for code-mixed Indian languages.
+- NLP Tools: Implemented NLP Tools like Parts Of Speech (POS) Tagger and Named Entity Recognizer (NER) for code-mixed Indian languages.